Qowaiv/qowaiv-js/GETTING_STARTED.md

 To setup your environment we are depending on devbox to have an isolated environment and all required tools are pre installed

-To install devbox open a terminal and run the following command
+To install DevBox open a terminal and run the following command:

 ```bash
 curl -fsSL https://get.jetify.com/devbox | bash